-It is considered that the details in which the applicant has provided is sufficient to demonstrate that servicing of the development is adequate.
+It is considered that the details the applicant has provided are sufficient to demonstrate that servicing of the development is adequate.
 It is recommended that, should the development be approved, a condition will be imposed requiring a refuse management plan to be submitted to the City for approval prior to the commencement of construction.